Scroll to down to the bottom for a CSA Q&A

 1. Whats the difference between your produce and organic produce that i can buy at the store?

 To answer this lets talk about the journey of a carrot.
 An organic carrot from the store is a more responsible choice than a non-organic carrot, but it was most likely grown in California (during a drought), in an expansive monoculture of organic carrots, and then driven all the way across the country to Miami to be sold at the store.
 That carrot is organic, but it was heavily fertilized throughout its life to produce the largest carrot in the shortest amount of time possible.
-Our carrots were grown in North Miami on the same small property as about 100 other varieties of plants, and they were harvested the night before our members come to pick up their shares.
+Our carrots were grown in South Florida and they were harvested the night before our members come to pick up their shares.
 Our carrots are rarely fertilized, since we focus much of our energy on soil building and allow our healthy soil to produce a healthy carrot.

 2. If I join the CSA will I still have to visit the supermarket?